sarah-you/c0323-code-solutions/postgres-intro/postgres-intro-quiz-notes.md

 ## Notes

+- forking: process of creating a new copy of existing codebase/project to make changes to codebase without affecting original version

 #### Why Databases?

 Applications are typically backed by some form of data store.
 It is possible for data to be stored directly in files that are managed by the application, but when the application needs to quickly retrieve or store complex data in an organized fashion, a database fills that need nicely.
 Databases also can be shared by many users and thus provide a centralized location for application data.
 Most enterprise businesses will keep their business data in one or more databases, which can manage many Gigabytes or even Terabytes of data.